GSA/code-gov/docs/FederalSourceCodeStudy/Series/public_engagement.md

 ## Coming Up

-The next part of this series focuses on the organizational factor of structural dimensions and it affected OSS publication.
+The next part of this series focuses on the organizational factor of structural dimensions and its affect on OSS publication.